SMS Schwaben

-Schwaben spent most of her career as a gunnery training ship from 1904 to 1914, though she frequently participated in the large scale fleet exercises during this period.
-After the start of World War I in August 1914, the ship was mobilized with her sisters as IV Battle Squadron.
+Rendered obsolete by the appearance of HMS Dreadnought in 1906, Schwaben spent most of her career as a gunnery training ship from 1904 to 1914, though she frequently participated in the large scale fleet exercises during this period.
+After the start of World War I in August 1914, the ship was mobilized with her sisters as part of IV Battle Squadron.
 She saw limited duty in the North Sea as a guard ship and in the Baltic Sea against Russian forces.
 The threat from British submarines forced the ship to withdraw from the Baltic in 1916.
 For the remainder of the war, Schwaben served as an engineering training ship for navy cadets.
 She was retained by the Reichsmarine after the war and reactivated from 1919 until June 1920, serving as a depot ship for F-type minesweepers in the Baltic.
 The ship was stricken from the navy list in March 1921 and sold for scrapping in that year.